'Alexis will come back & prove you wrong!' - Solskjaer hints Sanchez still has big role to play for Man Utd | Goal.com

 However, Solskjaer insists that "good deals" are "difficult" to find in the winter market, with most clubs reluctant to part with their most important players.

-“I haven’t got any updates for you on transfers.
-I haven’t got anything to say now," he said.

-“We’ve got players here that we’re working hard to get back.
-If there is something out there, then the club are pursuing that and looking at it.
+"We’ve got players here that we’re working hard to get back as well and if there is something out there then the club is pursuing that and it’s difficult," he said.

-“Henrikh [Mkhitaryan] and Nemanja [Matic] and Patrice [Evra], they were good ones.
-It’s hard, it’s very hard because the clubs don’t want to lose their best players.”
+"Henrik [Larsson] was good, Nemanja [Vidic] and Patrice [Evra]... it’s hard, very hard, the clubs don’t want to lose their best players."

-Solskjaer was speaking ahead of his side's trip to Etihad Stadium to face Manchester City in the Carabao Cup semi-finals.
+Solskjaer was speaking ahead of his side's trip to the Etihad Stadium to face Manchester City in the Carabao Cup semi-final.

 "They’re getting players back as well, we hit them last time when they were struggling a bit and since then they’ve played really well," Solskjaer added.

-"A perfect performance it has to be but, we’ve done amazing things before at this club and the PSG game is for me is a very, very good example of how you can make a two-goal deficit work in your favour.
+"It has to be a perfect performance but we’ve done amazing things before at this club and the PSG game is a very, very good example of how you can make a two-goal deficit work in your favour.
 We need the first goal."